omni-us/jsonargparse/README.rst

 :code:`parse_as_dict=True` to get directly a dictionary from the parsing methods.

+Instantiation of classes added as argument groups with :func:`add_class_arguments` can be done more simply for an entire config object using :py:meth:`.ArgumentParser.instantiate_classes`.
+For the example above running :code:`cfg = parser.instantiate_classes(cfg)` would result in a dict in which :code:`cfg['myclass']['init']` would contain an instance of :code:`MyClass` initialized with whatever command line arguments were parsed.

 When parsing from a configuration file (see :ref:`configuration-files`) all the values can be given in a single config file.
 However, for convenience it is also possible that the values for each of the groups created by the calls to the add